-Their first post is of special interest to us in at the Construction Lien Blog.
+Their first post is of special interest to us in at the Construction Finance Journal.
 It’s title gives away its substance: “The Risk of Litigating a Washington Construction Lien.”

 More than simply a discussion on how to actually dispute a mechanics lien, the post reviews the potential risk and rewards connected to any proceeding to have a lien overturned.
 While this post obviously provides information to those looking to dispute a mechanics lien, it’s also revealing to those who hold or who are filing liens.

 In Washington, anyone who disputes a lien faces potential risk…or reward.
 If they win and the lien is overturned, they may be entitled to attorneys fees.
 If they lose and the lien is upheld, the lien claimant will be entitled to attorneys fees.
 Since lien dispute proceedings can cost thousands in attorneys fees, the Washington laws require parties disputing a lien to think long and hard about whether to bring this type of action.

 Why is this important to those who hold or are filing liens?
 Simple: It demonstrates just how strong a construction lien can be.